 ACL

-When suitable: Object storage, file systems, small isolated domains with an explicit owner rule.
+When suitable: Object stores, file systems, and small isolated domains with an explicit owner rule.

-Where does it start to hurt: Large multi-tenant systems: mass rights changes are too expensive.
+Where it hurts: Large multi-tenant systems, where bulk access changes become too expensive.

-Border: Use it as an edge model next to a resource, but not as a single global policy for the entire company.
+Boundary: Use it as a local model next to the resource, not as one global access policy for the whole company.

 RBAC

-When suitable: Internal platforms, B2B SaaS, mature org structures with clear job functions.
+When suitable: Internal platforms, B2B SaaS, and mature organizational structures with clear job functions.

-Border: Basic model for most systems.
-Strengthen with ABAC predicates or ACL exceptions.
+Boundary: A good base model for most systems.
+Strengthen it with ABAC predicates or resource-level exceptions.

 ABAC